 If you don’t want the hassle of dealing with tenants, and you need a quick sale, selling your commercial property is probably the way forward for you.

-Marketing a commercial property
+Factors to consider when selling a commercial property

 Commercial properties are harder to finance

 If you wish to sell office space, the location is mainly relevant to the type of business being carried out.
-These types of properties with E(b) usage (formerly B3 use) are often used by estate agents, accountants or solicitors who will need both public access, reception areas and back-office admin areas.
+These properties with E(b) usage (formerly B3 use) are often used by estate agents, accountants or solicitors who will need public access, reception areas and back-office admin areas.
 Offices for customer service functions and call centres can operate from cheaper industrial areas, with hundreds of car parking spaces for staff.

 The factors above largely influence the overall price.
 Commercial property is then valued using several different methods: